fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ```

 <!-- renderöidään komponentti _Button_, siten että sen juurikomponenttina onkin react-redux-kirjaston komponentti _Link_, jolle siirtyy polun kertova props _to_.   -->
-the _Button_ component is rendered so that its root component is react-router-dom _Link_ which receives its path as prop field _to_.
+the _Button_ component is rendered so that its root component is react-router-dom's _Link_ which receives its path as prop field _to_.

 <!-- Navigaatiopalkin koodi kokonaisuudessaan on seuraava -->
-The code for the navigation bar is the following
+The code for the navigation bar is the following:

 ```js
 <AppBar position="static">